All caps: Computing

-All caps typography was common on teletype machines, such as those used by police departments, news, and the United States' then-called Weather Bureau, as well as early computers, such as certain early Apple II models and the ZX81, which had a limited support for lower-case text.
+All-caps typography was common on teletype machines, such as those used by police departments, news, and the United States' then-called Weather Bureau, and early computers, such as certain early Apple II models and the ZX81, which had a limited support for lower-case text.
 This changed as full support of ASCII became standard, allowing lower-case characters.

-Some Soviet computers, such as Radio-86RK, Vector-06C, Agat-7, use 7-bit character encoding called KOI-7N2, where capital Russian letters replace lower-case Latin letters in the ASCII table, so can display both alphabets, but all caps only.
-Mikrosha is switchable to KOI-7N1, in this mode, it can display both caps and lower-case, but in Russian only.
-Other Soviet computers, such as BK0010, MK 85, Corvette and Agat-9, use 8-bit encoding called KOI-8, they can display both Russian and Latin letters in caps and lower-case.
+Some Soviet computers, such as Radio-86RK, Vector-06C, Agat-7, use 7-bit character encoding called KOI-7N2, where capital Russian letters replace lower-case Latin letters in the ASCII table, so they can display both alphabets, but only in all-caps.
+Mikrosha is switchable to KOI-7N1, in this mode, it can display both caps and lower-case, but only in Russian.
+Other Soviet computers, such as BK0010, MK 85, Corvette, and Agat-9, use 8-bit encoding called KOI-8, and they can display both Russian and Latin letters in caps and lower-case.

-Many, but not all, NES games use all caps because of tile graphics, where charset and tiles share the same ROM.
-Game designers often choose to have less characters in favor of more tiles.
+Many, but not all, NES games use all-caps because of tile graphics, where charset and tiles share the same ROM.
+Game designers often chose to have fewer characters in favor of more tiles.

-With the advent of the bulletin board system, or BBS, and later the Internet, typing messages in all caps commonly became closely identified with "shouting" or attention-seeking behavior, and may be considered rude.
-Its equivalence to shouting traces back to at least 1984 and before the Internet, back to printed typography usage of all capitals to mean shouting.
+With the advent of the bulletin board system, or BBS, and later the Internet, typing messages in all-caps commonly became closely identified with "shouting" or attention-seeking behavior, and may be considered rude.
+Its equivalence to shouting traces back to at least 1984 and before the Internet, back to printed typography usage of all-capitals to mean shouting.

-For this reason, etiquette generally discourages the use of all caps when posting messages online.
-While all caps can be used as an alternative to rich-text "bolding" for a single word or phrase, to express emphasis, repeated use of all caps can be considered "shouting" or irritating.
+For this reason, etiquette generally discourages the use of all-caps when posting messages online.
+While all-caps can be used as an alternative to rich-text "bolding" for a single word or phrase, to express emphasis, repeated use of all-caps can be considered "shouting" or irritating.

-Some aspects of Microsoft's Metro design language involve the use of all caps headings and titles.
-This has received particular attention when menu and ribbon titles appeared in all caps in Visual Studio 2012 and Office 2013, respectively.
+Some aspects of Microsoft's Metro design language involve the use of all-caps headings and titles.
+This has received particular attention when menu and ribbon titles appeared in all-caps in Visual Studio 2012 and Office 2013, respectively.
 Critics have compared this to a computer program shouting at its user.
 Information technology journalist Lee Hutchinson described Microsoft's using the practice as "LITERALLY TERRIBLE ... [it] doesn't so much violate OS X's design conventions as it does take them out behind the shed, pour gasoline on them, and set them on fire."

-In programming, writing in all caps (possibly with underscores replacing spaces) is an identifier naming convention in many programming languages that symbolizes that the given identifier represents a constant.
+In programming, writing in all-caps (possibly with underscores replacing spaces) is an identifier naming convention in many programming languages that symbolizes that the given identifier represents a constant.

 Surnames

-A practice exists (most commonly in Francophone countries) of distinguishing the surname from the rest of a personal name by stylizing the surname only in all caps.
+A practice exists (most commonly in Francophone countries) of distinguishing the surname from the rest of a personal name by stylizing the surname only in all-caps.
 This practice is also common among Japanese, when names are spelled using Roman letters.